reframejs/reframe/helpers/wildcard-api/examples.md

 You now have a solid basis for how to use Wildcard.
 Check out the [Quick Start](#quick-start) to build your first Wildcard API.

-Feel free to open a GitHub issue if you any question.
+Feel free to open a GitHub issue if you have any question.